CS429-S2022/CI-Lab-Student/README.md

  variable.c
  variable.h
  ```
- * Students are required to complete `eval.c` and `variable.c'.
+ * Students are required to complete `eval.c` and `variable.c`.

  * `ci_reference` is a compiled reference program executable provided to students. `driver.sh <filename>` runs `ci` and `ci_reference` and compares their outputs.

  * `tests/` holds the testcases provided to students.
 Students are required to pass all testcases in `test_week1.txt` for week 1.
-They are asked to create their own testcases in `tests/test_custom.txt` for week 3.

 ## Program
 * Run `make ci` to get the binary `ci`.
 Run `make test_week#` to run the simple grader on a given week's test cases.